theladygen/reading-notes/Code201/class3.md

 1.**Describe the CSS properties of `margin` and `padding` as characters in a story.
 What is their role in a story titled: “The Box Model”?**

 Padding is like the protective gear on a football player, surrounding him.
-Margin is like the bodyguards around him keeping the paparazzi from getting too close.
+Margin is the bodyguard team around him keeping the paparazzi from getting too close.

 2.**List and describe the four parts of an HTML elements box as referred to by the `box model`.**